jinjinhe2001/jinjinhe2001.github.io/_pages/arts.md

 ---
 <h1 class="page__title">Arts</h1>
 <p>
     I learnt about painting during the summer vacation after my high school graduation.
 Basically I studied about perspective, practised how to draw by auxiliary line, and designed pixel art by myself.
-What's more, I taught myself how to use Blender  and created some designs with it.
+In college, I taught myself how to use Blender and created some designs with it.
 </p>
 <style>
     .paintingsImgWrap{